- Homepage

 Knickerbocker Glory

-When you love ice cream, as I do, you get to know all sorts of variations on a theme and here's one that no-one can fail to ignore: THE KNICKERBOCKER GLORY!
-There's no set recipe for a Knickerbocker Glory as far as we know.
+When you love ice cream as I do, you get to know all sorts of variations on a theme and here's one that no-one can fail to ignore: The Knickerbocker Glory.
+There's no set recipe for this wonderful ice cream sundae as far as we know.
 Essentially it's a British 'ice cream parlour' dessert, first made popular in the 1930s.

 In Britain you can still enjoy a Knickerbocker Glory in many ice cream parlours and restaurants - or of course you can even make your own at home.